H-M-H/Weylus/Readme.md

 #### Weylus as Second Screen
 On Linux Weylus can be used to turn your tablet into a second screen if your hardware supports it.

+But first a word of waring: The following configuration may break starting the X server.
+This means you might end up without a graphical login or X may get stuck and just display a black screen.
+So make sure you know what you are doing or are at least able to recover from a broken X server.

 You will need to install the `xf86-video-intel` driver and create the file `/etc/X11/xorg.conf.d/20-intel.conf` with the following contents:
 ```text